Saturday, December 2, 2023

 Searching for the Lost City of Natounia

-A) Merquly rock-relief; B) Rabana rock-relief; C) statue from Hatra of King ʾtlw/Attalos of Adiabene (illustrations by M. Brown; © Rabana-Merquly Archaeological Project).
-(Credit: Brown, M. et al., 2022)
+A) Merquly rock-relief; B) Rabana rock-relief; C) statue from Hatra of King ʾtlw/Attalos of Adiabene Credit: illustrations by M. Brown; Rabana-Merquly Archaeological Project/ Antiquity, 2022

 RelatedStories

-The researchers also found a religious complex possibly dedicated to the Zoroastrian Iranian goddess Anahita.
-The rock reliefs at the entrance to the fortress are of special significance, along with the geographic location of the fortification in the catchment area of the Lower Zab River, known in antiquity by its Greek name of Kapros.
+The rock reliefs at the fortress entrance hold particular significance, coupled with its strategic location in the catchment area of the Lower Zab River, known in antiquity as Kapros.

 Searching for the Lost City of Natounia

-“The considerable effort that must have gone into planning, building, and maintaining a fortress of this size points to governmental activities,” says Dr. Brown.
-The current research in Rabana-Merquly is being funded by the German Research Foundation as part of priority program 2176, “The Iranian Highlands: Resilience and Integration of Premodern Societies.”
+Dr. Brown emphasizes the considerable governmental effort evident in planning, building, and maintaining such a sizable fortress.
+Ongoing research at Rabana-Merquly is supported by the German Research Foundation as part of priority program 2176, “The Iranian Highlands: Resilience and Integration of Premodern Societies.”

-The aim of the research project is to investigate Parthian settlements and society in the Zagros highlands on both sides of the Iran-Iraq border.
-During the latest excavations at Rabana-Merquly, Dr. Brown collaborated with colleagues from the Directorate of Antiquities in Sulaymaniyah, a city in the autonomous region of Iraqi Kurdistan.
-The results of the Heidelberg investigations were published in the journal Antiquity.
+This initiative aims to explore Parthian settlements and society in the Zagros highlands on both sides of the Iran-Iraq border.
+The results of Heidelberg’s investigations have been published in the journal Antiquity.

 More information: Brown, M., Raheem, K., & Abdullah, H. (2022).
 Rabana-Merquly: A fortress in the kingdom of Adiabene in the Zagros Mountains.
 Antiquity, 1-17. doi:10.15184/aqy.2022.74